devildant/OctoPrint-ShutdownPrinter/README.md

 https://plugins.octoprint.org/plugins/tasmota/

+## Compatibility
+this plugin is compatible with any plugin monitoring the GCODE M81, an API options has been added to allow compatibility with other plugins via their API

 ## Mode GCODE
 the plugin will send a gcode after print finish with specifique parameter exemple : M81 192.168.1.2